etendosoftware/docs/docs/user-guide/etendo-copilot/bundles/dev-assistant.md

 This assistant is designed to help developers and speed up the process of creating windows, tabs, fields, system elements, menu entries, etc.  As well as tables and columns in the database.
 It is possible to give an input with all the necessary information, or the assistant will go step by step, asking for more information.
 Also, depending on the context, the assistant can make suggestions that the developer must confirm.

+!!!warning
+    This intelligent Assistant is currently in its alpha testing phase.
+While it is designed to automate the process of creating windows and tables, there are instances where tasks may not be fully completed.
+Specifically, there may be issues with adding foreign keys, correctly naming elements, and checking the "link to a parent column" option in a column of a tab.

+    For optimal results, it is recommended to proceed step-by-step and be as specific as possible in your instructions to the Assistant.
+This will help mitigate potential errors and ensure more accurate task completion.

+    Thank you for your understanding as we continue to improve the functionality and reliability of this tool.

+## Installation
+You can install only the module containing the **Dev Assistant** by following the guide on [How to install modules in Etendo](../../../developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md), looking for the GitHub Package `com.etendoerp.copilot.devassistant`.

 ## Components

 The Dev Assistant is composed of the following components: